CharleRoger/ChemicalPropulsion/README.md

 # Chemical Propulsion
 An overhaul to the stock propellant system, replacing generic LiquidFuel, Oxidizer and MonoPropellant with a handful of real chemicals.
-This mod is distinct from RealFuels in that it deals with only a short list of resources — Kerosene, HTP, LqdOxygen, LqdHydrogen, LqdMethane, LqdAmmonia, Hydrazine, NTO, Pentaborane, Diborane, LqdFluorine and N2F4 — for a more straightforward and curated propellant system more in line with e.g. Nertea's Cryogenic Engines.
+This mod is distinct from RealFuels in that it deals with only a short list of resources — Kerosene, HTP, LqdOxygen, LqdHydrogen, LqdMethane, LqdAmmonia, Hydrazine and NTO — for a more straightforward and curated propellant system more in line with e.g. Nertea's Cryogenic Engines.
 In fact, Nertea's mods are a particular target of this overhaul, which can be thought of as a Nertea-like soft alternative to RealFuels.

 ## Features
 ### Engine changes
 Monopropellant engines and tanks have a choice of two propellants: HTP which is cheap and available at the beginning of career mode, and Hydrazine which is unlocked later and more expensive but yields a significantly higher specific impulse.

-LiquidFuel/Oxidizer engines are categorised into one of six types, some of which similarly have a pair of "basic" and "advanced" bipropellants with fixed mixture ratios:
+Bipropellant engines are categorised into one of six types with fixed mixture ratios:
 - Keroxide:
   - 1 Kerosene / 3 HTP
 - Ammonilox:
   - 7 LqdAmmonia / 9 LqdOxygen
-  - 7 LqdAmmonia / 9 LqdFluorine
 - Hypergolic:
   - 7 Hydrazine / 9 NTO
-  - 3 Hydrazine / 5 N2F4
-  - 5 Pentaborane / 11 NTO
-  - 1 Pentaborane / 3 N2F4
 - Kerolox:
   - 3 Kerosene / 5 LqdOxygen
-  - 3 Kerosene / 5 LqdFluorine
 - Methalox:
   - 7 LqdMethane / 9 LqdOxygen (a more fuel-rich, more realistic figure than CryoEngines/CryoTanks native 3 LqdMethane / 1 Oxidizer)
-  - 7 LqdMethane / 9 LqdFluorine
-  - 7 Diborane / 9 LqdOxygen
-  - 7 Diborane / 9 LqdFluorine
 - Hydrolox:
   - 3 LqdHydrogen / 1 LqdOxygen (roughly equivalent in mass to CryoEngines/CryoTanks native 15 LqdHydrogen / 1 Oxidizer)
-  - 3 LqdHydrogen / 1 LqdFluorine

 Near Future Launch Vehicles' KR-701 'Cougar' and KR-74 'Lynx' are bimodal hydrolox engines with an additional kerosene-augmented mode, based on their real-world analogues the RD-701 and RD-704:
   - 1 Kerosene / 4 LqdHydrogen / 3 LqdOxygen (equivalent to 1 part kerolox + 2 parts hydrolox)

-LiquidFuel jet engines use Kerosene and have an advanced Pentaborane option, with the rocket mode of multimodal engines running on Kerosene/Pentaborane and LqdOxygen/LqdFluorine.
+LiquidFuel jet engines use Kerosene, with the rocket mode of multimodal engines running on Kerosene and LqdOxygen.

 Engines can easily be patched to replace their propellants with one of the combinations above like the following:
 ```